bryanxtong/simple-rpc/README.md

 ```
 1. It supports sync call and async call with CompletableFuture

-2. It support encoding/decoding format like Json, flatbuffers,thrift,protobuf,kyro,
+2. It supports encoding/decoding format like Json,flatbuffers,thrift,protobuf,kyro,
 messagepack,jdk,fst and hessian2 but It only supports one way at one time via
 the application.yml config file.

-3.Flatbuffers/thrift/protobuf are based on IDL, and others and based on Non-IDL
+3.Flatbuffers/thrift/protobuf are based on IDL, and others are based on Non-IDL

-4.for idl generated code, the dynamic field, for example, Response.result,
+4.For idl generated code, the dynamic field, for example, Response.result,
 Thrift/flatbuffers is using jackson-dataformat-msgpack and protobuf is using jackson

-5.It will use application.yml for user setting, and It will override the setting
+5.It will use application.yml for user application, and will override the setting
 in config.yml which is used default by the framework.
 ```
 # How to Use
 1. use a zk as a service registry
-2. you need to add the following before you continue as serialization library hessian2/fst etc need it
+2. you need to add the following before you continue as serialization library hessian2/fst etc. need it
 ```
 --add-opens java.base/java.lang=ALL-UNNAMED
 --add-opens java.base/java.math=ALL-UNNAMED